-Frequently university policies attempt to delineate user "rights" and "responsibilities," but too often those policies emphasize only the latter.
-Administrations at some institutions appear to view computer and Internet access as a lower-order faculty perquisite that they may summarily terminate.
+Frequently university policies attempt to delineate user "rights" and "responsibilities," but too often the emphasis of those policies is mainly on the latter.
+Administrations at some institutions appear to view computer and Internet access as a lower-order faculty perquisite that may be summarily terminated.
 Such views need to be rejected unequivocally.
-Access to campus computing facilities, and through them to the Internet, represents a vital component of faculty status for most scholars and teachers, especially as cost-cutting measures have caused libraries to rely more heavily on electronic instead of print journals.
-While it would be naïve to suggest that circumstances might never warrant the withdrawal or suspension of digital access, such access may be denied or limited only for the most serious of reasons (e.g., creating and unleashing a destructive virus), and only after the filing of formal charges and compliance with rigorous disciplinary procedures that guarantee the protections of academic due process to the accused individual, even where the transgression may not be so grave as to warrant dismissal or suspension.
+Access to campus computing facilities, and through them to the Internet, represents a vital component of faculty status for most scholars and teachers, especially as costcutting measures have caused libraries to rely more heavily on electronic instead of print journals.
+While it would be naive to suggest that circumstances might never warrant withdrawal or suspension of digital access, such access may be denied or limited only for the most serious of reasons (for example, creating and unleashing a destructive virus) and only after the filing of formal charges and compliance with rigorous disciplinary procedures that guarantee the protections of academic due process to the accused individual, even where the transgression may not be so grave as to warrant dismissal or suspension.

 A university's policies must specify the infractions that might warrant such a sanction, recognizing only conduct that jeopardizes the system and the access of others.
 The policy should also prescribe the procedures to be followed in such a case.
 In exigent circumstances, a faculty member's computer access might be summarily and briefly suspended during an investigation of serious charges of abuse or misuse.
-Any such suspension should, however, be no longer than necessary to conduct the investigation, and should be subject to prior internal faculty review.21
+Any such suspension should, however, be no longer than necessary to conduct the investigation and should be subject to prior internal faculty review.23 contents of electronic communications.
+Neither can the University always protect users from receiving electronic messages they might find offensive."24

-Indeed, any restrictions that an institution may seek to impose on a faculty member's access and usage must be narrowly defined, and clearly and precisely stated in writing.
-In addition, institutions should include in their electronic communications policy a statement similar to that found in the University of California policy: "In general, the University cannot and does not wish to be the arbiter of the contents of electronic communications.
-Neither can the University always protect users from receiving electronic messages they might find offensive."22
+Indeed, any restrictions that an institution may need to impose on access and usage must be narrowly defined and clearly and precisely stated in writing.
+In addition, institutions should include in their electronic-communications policy a statement similar to that found in the University of California policy: "In general, the University cannot and does not wish to be the arbiter of the

-4. Outsourcing of Information Technology Resources
+IV.
+Outsourcing of Information Technology Resources